axelquack/igir/README.md

 * `set -ou pipefail` configures bash to exit on errors (-e), treat unset variables as errors (-u), and propagate errors through pipes (pipefail) for robust execution.
 * `cd "$(dirname "${0}")"` changes the working directory to where the script is located, ensuring relative paths (like INPUT_DIR) work consistently regardless of where the script is called from.
 * `INPUT_DIR=roms-unverified` defines the input directory where unverified ROM files (e.g., .zip archives or raw ROMs) are stored for processing.`
-* `OUTPUT_DIR=roms-verified` defines the output directory where verified ROMs will be moved after processing, with subdirectories created based on system type.
+* `OUTPUT_DIR=roms-verified-only-retail` defines the output directory where verified ROMs will be moved after processing, with subdirectories created based on system type.
 * `time npx -y igir@latest` runs the `igir` npm package (latest version) via npx, with  `-y` to auto-confirm installation if needed; `time` measures execution duration.
 * `move` moves verified ROM files from the input directory to the output directory after processing.
 * `extract` extracts ROM files from archives (e.g., `.zip`) in the input directory, making them accessible for verification.